bearyung/alice-cards/docs/tutorial-basics/terminology.md

 Items or skills that can be attached to creatures to enhance their abilities or provide new skills.
 Artifacts are crucial for boosting a creature's performance in battles and tasks.

 ## Action Cards
-Single-use cards that can affect the game immediately in various ways, such as changing the game state, affecting other cards, or altering the outcome of battles.
+Either single-use or ongoing cards that can affect the game immediately in various ways, such as changing the game state, affecting other cards, or altering the outcome of battles.

 ## Environment Cards
 These cards change the playing field conditions, affecting all players and possibly benefiting or penalizing certain types of creatures or actions.